 - What are your business needs?
 (Do you need 24/7 support and a one-hour response time, or working hours and an eight-hour response time?)

 - Does the vendor offer different support levels?

 - Does the vendor allow different support levels to be applied to different licenses, order documents, or contracts?

-7. Make recommendations.
 It is important not to act on this information without engaging stakeholders.
 For example, some products may show as unused in a 30- or 90-day usage report but may only be needed for year-end activities.
-Likewise, users may be on extended leave of absence for parental leave, sickness, or sabbatical and still need assigned licenses for keep-in-touch activities.
+Likewise, users may be on an extended leave of absence for parental leave, sickness, or sabbatical and still need assigned licenses for keep-in-touch activities.
 Make sure that your process allows time to engage with business and IT stakeholders before coming to a decision.

 You’ve successfully renewed your licenses, now what?

 You’re all set!
 The renewal process is complete.
 But hold on, there are some important next steps to consider.
 Once you’ve renewed contracts, communicate with those who may be impacted by software changes.
 To make sure next year’s renewal runs smoothly, ensure you: